 Revisited for WoW 3.x (Wrath of the Lich King)

-What Kind of Warrior Should I Be?
+Intro: What Kind of Warrior Shall I Be?

 You?
 You're mad, bad and dangerous.
 You're all kinds of contained wrath.
 Ya like it hard?
 Ya like it fast?
 Then maybe you're a Fury Warrior!
 But... you ask...
 Is it any good for PvE?
 What about the stigma of sucking for PvP?
 Will you ever get to raid?
 Why is that twinky gnome mage laughing at me????
 Can I eat him for that?

-I've spec'd to Fury a few times.
-And it's always a blast.
-I still respec to DW Fury to DPS in dungeons.
-So, our second look at "What kind of Warrior Should I Be?" is going to be at Fury and what you can expect if you go the way of the Zerker.
+Our second look at "What kind of Warrior Should I Be?" is going to be at Fury and what you can expect if you go the way of the Zerker.
 This is the specialization that I've played the least so, as always, take it with a large does of skepticism until you've had a run at it yourself.

 You know That Guy.
 The one who just stands there after the tank pulls the mobs in a dungeon.
 He is probably jumping up and down and spinning in place.
 Then, finally, he goes zooming off!
 And for the next few minutes, it seems like he's all over the place.
-The weapons are flying like crazy, an angry dwarf keeps materializing above his head, and he seems to be shouting an awful lot.
+The giant two-handed weapons are flying like crazy, an angry dwarf keeps materializing above his head, and he seems to be shouting an awful lot.

 And then, just as you're getting into the swing of the fight... everything is dead.
 And That Guy is standing over a big pile of bodies, jumping up and down and spinning in place again.
 Usually he's laughing in a disturbing manner, or eating a sandwich.
 That's a Fury Warrior.